rdvm/m1hypr/README.md

 #### Update Arch & create user

-* Update `/etc/pacman.d/mirrorlist` to comment out global server and uncomment a local server.
+* Update `/etc/pacman.d/mirrorlist` to comment out the global server and uncomment a local server.
 In my experience repository actions were, not surprisingly, way faster when I switched to a US mirror.

 * Set locale by uncommenting the correct line in `/etc/locale.gen`, placing that same value as the top/only line in `/etc/locale.conf` and running